luk4z7/go-concurrency-guide/README.md

 fmt.Println("Done receiving!")
 ```

-The creation of channel owners explicitly tends to have greater control of when that channel should be closed and its operation, avoiding the delegation of these functions to other methods/functions of the system, avoiding reading closed channels or sending data to the same already finalized

-**select**
+## Select

-the select cases do not work the same as the switch, which is sequential, and the execution will not automatically fall if none of the criteria is met.
+the select cases do not work the same as the switch, which is sequential, and the execution will not automatically fall if none of the criteria is met, which is specially designed for channels.

 ```go
 var c1, c2 <-chan interface{}